-Law enforcement, the armed forces, outdoorsmen, rescue workers and more require the services of a well-constructed, well designed tactical backpack.
+Law enforcement, the armed forces, outdoorsmen, rescue workers, and more require the services of a well-constructed, well-designed tactical backpack.
 Even avid climbers know the value of having a tough, no-nonsense backpack along for the trip because you never know when the weather above treeline is going to suddenly turn south and you’ll be faced with a survival situation.
 Tactical backpacks are designed to give you access to vital gear and accessories so that you can get on top of situations before they overwhelm you and stay there until the danger has passed.

 Below we’re going to take a look at our top 10 tactical backpacks to see what makes them tick and why you should consider buying one.
 As always the opinions expressed here are those of our product review experts, none of whom have skin in the backpack game that might influence them.

-Our Top Picks for Best Tactical Backpack
+The Best Tactical Backpack

 If you need to have fast, easy, dependable access to emergency gear and other tactical equipment you’ll want one of these: our 10 best tactical backpacks.